garrandall/popular-music-data/tracks/with-a-little-help-from-my-friends-joe-cocker.md

 (Ah, with a little help from my friends)
-Gonna get by with my friends (Ah, with a little help from my friends) Yeah yeah, I'm gonna try (Ah, with a little help from my friends) Keep on getting high, oh Lord (Oooooh)
+Gonna get by with my friends (Ah, with a little help from my friends) Yeah yeah, I'm gonna try (Ah, with a little help from my friends) Keep on getting high, oh Lord (Oh)

 (Do you need anybody?)